 Whoa.
 Stop the record player.

-Unfortunately, the reality is that if you’re getting too many catalogs, magazines and charity offers … you’re actually not alone.
-At all.
+If you’re getting too many catalogs, magazines and charity offers … you’re not alone.

 Seven days a week and without fail, the USPS continues to deliver literal tons of unsolicited junk mail across the US.